Is selling to corporates right for you and your business?

 Some things to consider:

-Some potential clients won’t be ready to buy yet, so you might be keeping in contact for years before they take the plunge with you.
+Some potential clients won’t be ready to buy yet, so you might need to keep in contact for years before they take the plunge with you.

-Dominique Stillman, Leadership Coach says “The corporates only need you when the corporates need you.
+Dominique Stillman, Leadership Coach says “The corporates will only work with you when they realise they need you.
 So you need to gently keep in touch.
 Checking in on their strategy.
 Checking in on what their pain points are.”

-An example of a big piece of work Dominique landed was as a result of doing this gentle checking in for six years with a client she’d done some coaching with a while ago.
+Dominique landed a big piece of work as a result of doing this gentle checking in for six years.
+It was through a client she’d done some coaching with.
 Six years later and they’d bought the company!

-“I just touched base with them now and again and said ‘how you getting on?
+“I would touch base with them now and again to say ‘How are you getting on?
 What’s changed for you?’ …Keeping them warm.
 Staying in people’s minds.
 You have to do that all the time.
 So when they need you, they’ll find you.”

 Longer and more complicated sales processes when selling to corporates